3231 EUDP25 Title MLex

 Olivier Micol

-Head of Unit, Data Protection, DG Justice, European Commission
+Head of Unit for Data Protection, DG JUSTICE, European Commission

 Member, European Parliament